An Investigation of a Reputedly Psychologically Abusive Group That Targets

 Nashville: Gospel Advocate Company.

-Impact of event scale: A cross-validation study and some empirical evidence
+scale: A cross-validation study and some empirical evidence supporting a

-supporting a conceptual model of stress response syndromes.
-Journal of
+conceptual model of stress response syndromes.
+Journal of Consulting

-high school: A theoretical and empirical analysis of the initial stage in the
+theoretical and empirical analysis of the initial stage in the recruitment